Mackinac Bridge: Tourism

-During the summer months, the Upper Peninsula and the Mackinac Bridge have become a major tourist destination.
+During the summer months, the Upper Peninsula and Mackinac Bridge are major tourist destinations.
 In addition to visitors to Mackinac Island, the bridge has attracted interest from a diverse group of tourists including bridge enthusiasts, bird-watchers, and photographers.
 The Straits area is a popular sailing destination for boats of all types, which make it easier to get a closer view to the underlying structure of the bridge.

 In media

 On June 25, 1958, to coincide with that year's celebration of the November 1957 opening, the United States Postal Service (USPS) released a 3¢ commemorative stamp featuring the recently completed bridge.
 It was entitled "Connecting the Peninsulas of Michigan" and 107,195,200 copies were issued.
 The USPS again honored the Mackinac Bridge as the subject of its 2010 priority mail $4.90 stamp, which went on sale February 3.
 The bridge authority and MDOT unveiled the stamp, which featured a "seagull's-eye view" of the landmark, with a passing freighter below.
 Artist Dan Cosgrove worked from panoramic photographs to create the artwork.
 This is one of several designs that Cosgrove has produced for the USPS.

 On April 24, 1959, Captain John S. Lappo, an officer in the Strategic Air Command, operating from Lockbourne AFB flew his Boeing B-47 Stratojet beneath the bridge.
 Following a general court-martial, he was grounded for life.

 A feature-length documentary entitled Building the Mighty Mac was produced by Hollywood filmmaker Mark Howell in 1997 and was shown on PBS.
 The program features numerous interviews with the key people who built the structure and includes restored 16mm color footage of the bridge's construction.

 The history and building of the bridge was featured in a 2003 episode of the History Channel TV show Modern Marvels.

 On July 19, 2007, the Detroit Science Center unveiled an 80 ft, 19 ft scale model of the Mackinac Bridge.
 The exhibit was part of the state's 50th anniversary celebration of the bridge.
 Sherwin-Williams supplied authentic Mackinac Bridge-colored paint for the project.

 The bridge and its maintenance crew were featured in an episode of the Discovery Channel TV show Dirty Jobs on August 7, 2007.
 Host Mike Rowe and crew spent several days filming the episode in May 2007.

 MDOT also featured the bridge on the cover of the 2007 state highway map to celebrate its 50th anniversary.